8 Standard continuous distributions

 8.3 Normal distribution

-Some authors—especially in non-theoretical work—use the notation \(X\sim N(\mu,\sigma)\) so it is wise to check each article or book for the notation used.
-Some examples of normal distribution PDFs are shown in Fig. 8.2.
+Some authors—especially in non-theoretical work—use the notation \(X\sim N(\mu,\sigma)\) (that is, the second argument is the standard deviation, rather than the variance) so it is wise to confirm the notation used.

 In drawing the graph of the normal PDF, note that